onflow/docs/docs/tools/clients/fcl-js/wallet-connect.md

 ---

 :::warning
-This guide is for advanced users who want to manually configure WalletConnect 2.0 with FCL.
-Since FCL 1.10.0, FCL has supported WalletConnect 2.0 out of the box.
-For most users, we recommend using the built-in WalletConnect 2.0 support in FCL ([see how to configure fcl here](./configure-fcl.md)).
+This guide is for advanced users who want to manually configure WalletConnect 2.0 with FCL-JS.
+Since `@onflow/fcl@1.11.0`, FCL-JS has supported WalletConnect 2.0 out of the box.
+For most users, we recommend using this built-in WalletConnect 2.0 support ([see how to configure FCL-JS here](./configure-fcl.md)).
 :::

 To improve developer experience and streamline **Flow** dApp integration with **WalletConnect 2.0** wallets, **FCL `^1.3.0`** introduces support for **`discovery-service`** plugins.
 These **`ServicePlugins`** allow for injection of client configured **services**, service **methods**, and the execution **strategies** required to interact with them.